 But nothing else a church does matters as much as these four things.

 Then someone asked “How can we learn more about what these staff positions look like?”

 “Well,” I said.
-“Our new book on staffing just hit the shelves.
+“Our book on staffing pretty much explains it all.
 It’s called Effective Staffing for Vital Churches: The Essential Guide to Finding and Keeping the Right People.”